DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 There are other things we can do but these are the most basic and useful to use.\
 *Just a note, Physics Materials and Materials are different things but I will be refering to Physics Material here.*

 We need to make a Material first.
 We are going to up hold our current organization and start by making a new folder in our Project call it "Physics Materials".
-Just like we did before with the Sprites.\
+Just like we did before with the Sprites.

 <p align="center">
 	<img src="Images/Folders.JPG">
 </p>

-Navigate into that folder, right click, and then find and click on "Physics Material 2D" under the create section.\
+Navigate into that folder, right click, go to create, and then find and click on "Physics Material 2D" under the create section.
+Click on that to create a new material.\
 Now name that Material "Bouncy".

 <p align="center">